jmk0/rome/README.md

 With its **Ooze Ex** feature, it lets you use the most oozing hotends on the markets, it still produces a clean wipe tower

+You can also set the acceleration for the wipe tower, in combination with the **max speed for the wipe tower** feature from the slicer, you can speed up the process even more.

 Every MM loading and unloading setting in the slicer will be deactivated and replaced with a simlpe macro.
 By default ROME is configured for a Rapido UHF and PETG.
 If you have another combination, just override this macro so that it fit your needs.

 ```ini